top of page

 For instance, a manufacturing company might choose to outsource logistical operations, which allows it to focus on production and design.
 By doing this, organizations can enhance their competitive edge in their primary area of expertise.
 Studies show that companies that concentrate on their core competencies can achieve up to 50% higher returns on investments.

-Is Job Outsourcing Good or Bad?
+The Debate: Is Job Outsourcing Good or Bad?

 The debate on whether job outsourcing is good or bad continues among business leaders and policymakers.
 On the one hand, outsourcing can lead to job loss in the local market, which raises concerns over employee displacement.